iiasa/ixmp4/doc/source/data-model.rst

 A scenario run can have the data types shown below.

-The IAMC Timeseries Data Format
+The IAMC timeseries data format
 -------------------------------

 .. figure:: _static/iamc-logo.png